McWilliamsCenter/gal_decomp_paper/README.md

-This repo contains a dynamically decomposed (bulge-disc) catalog for  [IllustrisTNG-100-1](https://www.tng-project.org/) (which at the time was the highest resolution publicly available dataset) and an example code describbing the methodology in *Galaxy_decomposition_methodology.ipynb*.
+This repository contains a dynamically decomposed (bulge-disc) catalog for  [IllustrisTNG-100-1](https://www.tng-project.org/) (which at the time the work was carried out was the highest resolution publicly available dataset) and an example code describing the methodology in *Galaxy_decomposition_methodology.ipynb*.